The Simultaneous Assignment Problem: Approximation Algorithms

-Note that the proof of Theorem~\ref{thm:apxMain} can be turned into an approximation algorithm if an $(m,l)$-cover $F_1,\dots,F_m$ is given and the linear program can be solved in strongly polynomial time (in the size of the graph) when the problem is restricted to $F_i$.
-In fact, one can avoid linear programming all together and obtain an efficient $\sfrac{m}{l}$-approximation algorithm provided that the problem restricted to $F_i$ can be solved efficiently.
+Theorem~\ref{thm:simultan:apxGapBound} gives a general framework for deriving bounds on the integrality gap of integer programs.
+Note that the proof of Theorem~\ref{thm:simultan:apxGapBound} can be turned into an approximation algorithm if an $(m,\ell)$-cover $F_1,\dots,F_m$ is given and the linear program can be solved efficiently when the problem is restricted to $F_i$ for all $i\in\{1,\dots,m\}$ and $m$ is polynomial in the size of the problem.
+In fact, one can avoid linear programming altogether and obtain an efficient $\frac{m}{\ell}$-approximation algorithm provided that the problems restricted to $F_i$ are tractable and the heaviest among them can be found in polynomial time.

-\begin{theorem} Let $F_1,\dots,F_m$ be an $(m,l)$-cover.
-Then, the heaviest among the optimal solutions to the problems restricted to $F_i$ is $\sfrac{m}{l}$-approximate. \end{theorem} \begin{proof} Let $M_i$ denote an optimal solution to the problem restricted to $F_i$ and let $M^*$ be an optimal simultaneous assignment in $G$.
+\begin{theorem} Let $F_1,\dots,F_m$ be an $(m,\ell)$-cover.
+Then, the heaviest among the optimal simultaneous assignments in the problems restricted to the edge set $F_i$ is an $\frac{m}{\ell}$-approximate solution for the original problem. \end{theorem} \begin{proof} Let $M_i$ denote an optimal solution to the problem restricted to $F_i$ and let $M^*$ be an optimal simultaneous assignment in $G$.
 Then,